-Several test rigs have been developed in order to analyse the behaviour of critical on-board system starting from the stand-alone component up to its integration into the aircraft.
+Several test benches have been developed to analyse the behaviour of critical on-board system, starting from the stand-alone component, up to its integration into the aircraft.
 This design strategy allows the program risks and development time to be minimized by implementing step-by-step corrective actions.

-Servo actuator benches: to integrate the control surfaces actuators with kinematic links and to simulate the operative aerodynamics loads.
+- Servo actuator bench: to integrate the control surfaces actuators with kinematic links and to simulate the operative aerodynamics loads.

 The Propulsion System Test Rig is essential to assess the power unit performances (e.g. thrust, torque, fuel consumption), to verify the integration with the FCC and to test the infrared signature reduction devices.

 The test rig is hosted in a special chamber equipped with sound-absorbent panels, systems and services expressly conceived for the engine experimental tests and qualification.
 It is designed to be compliant with ISO standards concerning the anti-pollution protection and accident prevention.

 Engine test rig is composed of a mechanical part and a control/data acquisition system for controlling the engine and reading the rig sensors signals.
 Moreover, the rig is designed with a flexible architecture to simulate different aircraft trims.

 Iron Bird is a no-flying demonstrator designed to verify and validate the integration of on-board systems into the aircraft structure to shrink risks before the flight test campaign.